Have I mentioned this before? I'm sure I have. If I haven't, that's a major faux pas on my part. My bad, sorry.

 Worse are Megadungeons.

-Imagine waiting in line for an hour, or perhaps a bit more, for an Amusement Park ride you've been on a dozen times before, and it wasn't that exciting to begin with.
+Imagine waiting in line for an hour or more for an Amusement Park ride you've been on a hundred times before and it wasn't that exciting to begin with.
 That's a dungeon crawl to me.

-Now imagine you're on a similar line, only the wait is about two to three hours minimum, probably a lot more, and the ride itself lasts an hour or two with no way to get off.
+Now imagine you're on a similar line, only the wait is about two to three hours minimum and the ride itself lasts a slow going hour or two with no way to get off.
 That's a megadungeon.
-Kill my character, please.
+Kill my character please!
 A quick death, early on if you would be so kind, so I can go do something else.
 This would be vastly preferable to being trapped somewhere in one of these endless malls of the bland and mundane.

 Recently, my favorite site that talks about the type of games I don't play (and there by renders itself endlessly fascinating to me), Dyvers, has been doing a series about dungeons in which he analyzes the ideas of the Ideal, Static, and Dynamic Dungeon.

-(I know, I'm a little late to the party, but I've had Superheroes on the brain a lot lately, and I just had to get out my thoughts on them while the iron was hot.)
+(I know I'm a little late to the party but I've had Superheroes on the brain a lot lately and I just had to get out my thoughts down on them while the iron was hot.)

 Please go there to check out his definitions of each one.
 Go ahead.
 I'll make some coffee while you wait.

 Done?
 Cool.
 He says some interesting things about them doesn't he?
 I think so.